The Tale of Clever Hasan and the Talking Horse: Baldhead in the Garden

-In a Lebanese tale translated by author Inea Bushnaq as Baldhead in the Garden, the hero is being threatened by his stepmother: first, she tries to poison a dish of goose, but, with his filly's warnings, he spins the tray so that his half-brothers by his stepmother are the ones to eat it and die.
+Najla Jraissaty Khoury collected a Lebanese tale, translated to English by author Inea Bushnaq as Baldhead in the Garden, and to French as Le Chauve du Jardin ("The Bald One from the Garden").
+In this tale, the hero is being threatened by his stepmother: first, she tries to poison a dish of goose, but, with his filly's warnings, he spins the tray so that his half-brothers by his stepmother are the ones to eat it and die.
 Later, the stepmother feigns illness and asks the boy for the heart of a filly with three white legs - which just happens to be the pedigree of the boy's pet.
 However, the boy was forewarned by the filly that it was a trick by the woman, He takes his loyal filly and rides away to the wilderness, where he finds shelter with a helpful ghoul.
 Some time during his life with the ghoul, the boy is given a key with an express prohibition to not open a set of doors.
 One day, the ghoul departs and the youth enters the first forbidden room; inside, a pool of silver he dips his finger in, and opens a second room where there is a pool of gold.
 The boy leans into the pool of gold and his hairs turn gold.
 When the ghoul returns, the boy tells him of his disobedience, and is forced to leave.
 Before he goes, he slaughters a sheep and makes a cap out of its stomach, then rides to another kingdom.
 The filly gives some of its hairs to the youth, and vanishes.
 The youth finds work as the king's gardener, and is called "Baldhead-in-the-Garden" due to his shabby appearance.
 He eventually marries the king's youngest daughter.
 Some time later, the king is fighting the war, and his life is at stake.
 The princess begs her husband Baldhead-in-the-Garden to save him, and he summons the filly to ride into battle.
 He defeats the enemy army and rescues the king, but is injured in the arm.
 The king, his father-in-law, bandages his wound with a sash as thanks, and he departs back to his shabby hut.
 The king enters Baldhead-in-the-Garden's hut to scold his son-in-law for his cowardice, but the princess confronts her father and Baldhead-in-the-Garden shows him the sash and his brothers-in-law's wedding rings, thus confirming his story.
 The king then recognizes Baldhead-in-the-Garden's worth and asks to be forgiven for his mistreatment.